The Mutants Are Revolting

 [edit] Act I: "Good news, everyone!"

-The Planet Express crew has been hired for their 100th delivery and Bender plans the party of the millennium.
-Mrs. Astor, the person they are supposed to deliver it to, lives in the Waldorf Asteroid.
-Once the mission is complete, she invites Fry and Fransworth to her fundraiser in the New New York Historical Society building.
-Fry invites Leela along but, during the fundraiser, which supports the United Mutant Scholarship Fund, Fry accidentally spills that Leela is not an alien but a mutant who illegally lives on the surface.
+The Planet Express crew has been hired for their 100th delivery, which is delivering a soufflé.
+For this occasion, Bender plans the party of the millennium.
+Mrs. Astor, the addressee, lives on the Waldorf Asteroid, and so the crew flies there.
+Once the mission is complete, she invites Fry and the Professor to her fundraiser in the New New York Historical Society building.
+Fry invites Leela along, but, during the fundraiser, which supports the United Mutant Scholarship Fund, Fry accidentally reveals to the guests that Leela, who felt outraged at the thinly-veiled racist treatment dispensed to mutants, is not an Alien, but rather a Sewer Mutant, who is living illegally on the surface.
 Leela is banished to the sewers and sees the horrors of living down there.
-In an attempt to rectify his mistake, Fry, along with the rest of the crew (except Bender), go to Citihall.
-Finding out that they've harbored a mutant, Mayor Poopenmeyer sentences them to 2 weeks below the surface.
-Meanwhile, Bender organises a giant party with a lot of people.
+In an attempt to rectify his mistake, Fry, along with the rest of the crew (except for Bender), go to Citihall.
+Due to another of Fry's blunders, Mayor Poopenmeyer finds out that they knowingly harbored Leela, and sentences them to 2 weeks below the surface.
+Meanwhile, Bender is throwing a great party with a lot of people.
 However, when he realises that he misses the rest of the crew, he orders everyone out and wallows in self-pity.
-Fry thinks living beneath the surface will be a good thing as he will now understand what being a mutant feels like.
+Fry thinks living beneath the surface will be a good thing as he will now understand what being a Mutant feels like.
 Leela is angry at Fry (and all surface people for that matter) and states that if he wants to understand he should jump in Lake Mutagenic and become one.

 [edit] Act II: "You are all surface."

-Fry comes up with an excuse not too and Leela is left angry at him.
-Whilst walking the sewers, the crew stumble on the Land Titanic, a land bus in the shape of the Titanic which struck a mail box and sunk beneath the surface.
-After looking through the ship for a while, they find a safe containing a rare Quantum Gemerald and a list of passengers on board the vessel, including Astor's late husband.
-The crew decide to stay in one of the cabins.
-Fry, unable to sleep, walks towards the toxic lake.
+Fry comes up with an excuse not to jump and Leela is left angry at him.
+Whilst walking in the sewers, the crew stumbles on the Land Titanic, a land bus in the shape of the Titanic, which struck a mail box and sunk beneath the surface in 2912.
+After looking through the ship for a while, they find a safe containing a rare Quantum Force Gemerald, and a list of passengers on board the vessel, including Mrs. Astor's late husband.
+The crew decides to stay in one of the cabins.
+Fry, unable to sleep, walks to the toxic lake.
 Leela, feeling guilty about how she treated Fry, goes to look for him to apologize.
-She find him and tries to stop him but Fry, thinking she's still mad at him, jumps in anyway.
+She finds him and tries to stop him, but Fry, thinking she's still mad at him, jumps in anyway.
 She goes out on the lake and pulls him out, only to find now that he is severely mutated.
-Having enough of the situtation, Leela, along with Fry and the rest of the crew, starts a revolt against the street dwellers.
-Fry returns to the surface for Bender, so that he can bend the Westside Pipeway to resend all the sewage back up the pipes.
+Having had enough of the situation, Leela, along with Fry and the rest of the crew, starts a revolt against the street dwellers.
+Fry returns to the surface for Bender, so that he can bend the West Side Pipeway to send all the sewage back up the pipes.
 This leads to the streets of New New York being covered with sewage.
 Mrs. Astor demands something to be done, and the Mayor orders an Antarian to send all the waste to Madison Cube Garden.

 [edit] Act III: "What goes down must back up!"

-The mutants go up onto the surface with Leela in charge, and demand equal rights.
-Mrs. Astor orders her butler to fire an I See BM missle, which misses the mutants and hits the cube garden, sending a tidal wave of sewage at them.
-Just before they are covered, Fry appears and uses the jewel to separate the sewage (a lot like Moses and the Red Sea).
-Fry reveals to Mrs. Astor that they found the reckage of the Land Titanic, along with a list of passengers, which included mutants.
-Fry reveals an old and aged mutant, who was a young worker on the Land Titanic when it sunk.
-She reveals Mr. Astor gave his seat up for her and her mother.
-Mrs. Astor asks for the mutants to be allowed to the surface, in which Mayor Poopenmeyer agrees.
+With Leela in charge, the Mutants go up onto the surface and demand equal rights.
+Mrs. Astor orders her butler to fire an I See BM missile, which misses the Mutants and hits Madison Cube Garden, sending a tidal wave of sewage at them.
+Just before they are covered with sewage, Fry appears and uses the jewel to separate the sewage (emulating the Biblical scene with Moses and the Red Sea).
+Fry reveals to Mrs. Astor that they found the wreckage of the Land Titanic, along with a list of passengers, which included Mutants.
+Fry reveals an old and aged mutant: Leela's maternal grandmother, who was a young worker on the Land Titanic when it sunk.
+She reveals that Mr. Astor gave his seat up for her and her mother.
+Upon learning this, Mrs. Astor asks for the Mutants to be allowed to the surface, to which Mayor Poopenmeyer agrees.
 Leela states she now has the stomach to kiss Fry for all he's done.
-When they kiss, Fry returns to normal and the body of another mutant is formed.
-It turns out that Mr. Astor fell into the toxic lake and mutated many years ago and, when Fry jumped into the lake, he lodged himself into his mouth.
+When they kiss, Fry and the body of another Mutant are separated.
+It turns out that Mr. Astor fell into the toxic lake and mutated when the Land Titanic sunk, and, when Fry jumped into the lake, he lodged himself into his mouth.
 Mr. and Mrs. Astor are united once again and hug.
-The crew returns to the Planet Express headquarters with Leela's family and celebrate their 100th delivery by dancing with each other.
+The crew returns to the Planet Express headquarters with Leela's family and celebrate their 100th delivery.

 [edit] Production